NEU-DSG/tapas-view-packages/README.md

 `common/`.)

-Note that this does not include utilities for running that code (e.g., the Saxon <tt>.jar</tt> file) or for creating it (e.g., the schema for XSLT or for <tt>config.xml</tt> files).
-Our presumption is code written for a package should independant of processor version.
+Note that this does not include utilities for running that code (e.g., the Saxon .jar file) or for creating it (e.g., the schema for XSLT or for <tt>config.xml</tt> files).
+Our presumption is code written for a package should be independant of processor version.
 (Cross your fingers.)